adolgert/provda/docs/why.rst

 1. We use the language of `W3C PROV-N <https://www.w3.org/TR/2013/REC-prov-n-20130430/>`_
    because it is human-readable, so there are entities, activities, and agents.
+   There is a library, called `prov <https://github.com/trungdong/prov>`_, that implements the W3C PROV model.
+That's what we use under the hood.

 2. Every entity, activity, or agent has a unique identifier (id) constructed from two pieces, a domain and a name.
 The domain may be an application